kwaldenphd/matplotlib-intro/README.md

 ax.plot([1, 2, 3, 4], [1, 4, 2, 3])
 ```

-19. We can see the first list of `1, 2, 3, 4` is shown on the `X` axis.

-20. The second list `1, 4, 2, 3` is shown on the `Y` axis.
+We can see the first list of `1, 2, 3, 4` is shown on the `X` axis and the second list `1, 4, 2, 3` is shown on the `Y` axis.

-21. NOTE: The `Y` axis values are plotted in the original order--for this type of plot (a line plot), `matplotlib` keeps the list data in its original order.
+- NOTE: The `Y` axis values are plotted in the original order--for this type of plot (a line plot), `matplotlib` keeps the list data in its original order.

-22. Let's generate a line plot using a square number sequence
+Let's look at a thrid example, generating a line plot using a square number sequence.
+Here, we import `matplotlib` and create two lists, `squares` and `input_values` that hold the data that will be plotted.

 ```Python
 # import matplotlib